 The program’s promotoras interact with women in ways that are sensitive to individual cultures and languages.
 Promotoras go out in the community to visit churches, supermarkets, clinics, health fairs and other gathering spots to educate women about the basics of breast health.
 They also refer women to mammography screening services and follow-up care that are available to them in the community, often at low or no cost.

-Led by Scripps Mercy Hospital, the promotora program includes a broad network of collaborating groups, including community health clinics throughout south and central San Diego County.
+Led by Scripps Mercy Hospital (San Diego and Chula Vista), the promotora program includes a broad network of collaborating groups, including community health clinics throughout south and central San Diego County.
 Physicians in Scripps’ Family Medicine Residency Program help support breast cancer patients as they receive care at local clinics.

 In the coming year, Scripps expects the promotora program to provide education about the importance of breast cancer screenings to more than 4,000 women.
 It also expects to help guide more than 3,000 women to radiology and clinical services in the coming year, and to provide patient navigation services to more than 300 women.